 The General Assembly has established the Audit Committee to advise and assist the Trustees in the oversight of financial reporting, systems of internal control and risk management and processes related to these systems.

 1. The Assembly Trustees (the "Trustees") are the Charity Trustees of the Church of Scotland, (the Unincorporated Entities) Scottish Charity No. SC011353 (the "Charity") and have general control and management of the administration of the Unincorporated Entities.
-The General Assembly has established the Audit Committee (the "Committee") to advise and assist the Trustees in the oversight of financial reporting, systems of internal control and risk management and processes related to these systems.
+The General Assembly has established the Audit Committee (the "Committee") to advise and assist the Trustees in the oversight of financial reporting, systems of internal control and processes related to these systems.

 2. Membership of the Committee shall be as set out in the Annex below.
 The Committee shall review its terms of reference and its own effectiveness annually and shall recommend any changes to the Trustees.
 The Committee's review and work shall be appraised by the Governance Group of the Trustees.